How to implement the 4Cs in education to teach 21st-century skills

 What is the importance of 4Cs in education?

 The 4Cs approach to teaching and learning focuses on whole child education and makes it easier for a school to establish a positive school culture and build a common community among its stakeholders: students, families, and teachers.
 Most educators will not be surprised by this perspective, as whole child education has been a constant thread in schools for decades.
 In whole child education, teachers seek to support not just the academic but also the emotional and social skills of individual children.
 Since the days of Dewey, educators have sought to support children’s overall well-being while inciting their curiosity to become lifelong learners.
 In addition to a mastery of key subjects, P21 wove in interdisciplinary themes such as global awareness and civic literacy as part of their framework.
-But it was their learning and innovation skills that have taken hold.
+However, it was their learning and innovation skills that took hold.
 Many educators now lean on this idea of the 4Cs in constructing their curriculum and daily activities.
-Many have even personalized the 4Cs in education by adding a fifth, sixth, or seventh C—whether that C stands for Community, Citizenship, or Character.
+The importance of 4Cs in education has even led many to personalize the 4Cs by adding a fifth, sixth, or seventh C—whether that C stands for Community, Citizenship, or Character.

 Teaching the 4Cs with technology tools: Nearpod